nuonco/nuon/pkg/aws/README.md

 * `ecr-authorization` - fetch credentials from an ecr repo
 * `eks-client` - authenticate with `eks`
 * `s3downloader` - utilities for fetching things from s3
+* `credentials` - an opinionated library for fetching/caching/reusing credentials